frc538/first-notes/frc/2022-programming/session-01.md

 The FRC Radio Configuration Utility can only be installed on Windows computers.
 Note that starting with the 2023 season, only Windows 10 and later is supported.

 The initial download for this session is the [22.0.1 version](https://firstfrc.blob.core.windows.net/frc2022/Radio/FRC_Radio_Configuration_22_0_1.zip).
 You can find details on how radio configuration works in the [documentation](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/radio-programming.html?highlight=radio%20configuration#programming-your-radio).

+When trying to run this software as a non-administrator on a district-managed device, you will be prompted for an administrator password.
+To give permission, you will need to use `DEVICE-NAME\ARSAdmin` as the account name, where `DEVICE-NAME` is the name of the device; there should be a label on the device with its name, or you can view the properties on `This PC` in the File Explorer to find the name.

 ## REV Hardware Client